bharatnautiyal/ELK_Stack/README.md

 # Optional

-### if you get any error during the instalation like this one:
+### If you get any error during the instalation like this one:
 " dpkg: error: dpkg frontend lock was locked by another process with pid 1426

 Note: removing the lock file is always wrong, and can end up damaging the